vuejs/pinia/packages/docs/core-concepts/actions.md

     console.log(`Start "${name}" with params [${args.join(', ')}].`)

     // this will trigger if the action succeeds and after it has fully run.
-    // it waits for any returned promised after((result) => {
+    // it waits for any returned promise after((result) => {
       console.log(
         `Finished "${name}" after ${